fdsc/UEFI-empty-application/README.md

 1. Format the flash in FAT32
 2. Copy files from iso to the root of flash

 Do not copy iso folder.
-In root have EFI folder
+In root have EFI folder.

-For load from USB enable in BIOS the UEFI load and disable secure boot (trust boot)
+For load from USB enable in BIOS the UEFI load and disable secure boot (trust boot).

 For make an iso image for VirtualBox machine